 Probably the most obvious option to raise money to launch your business is crowdfunding.
-Public funding platforms allow you to raise money without prior first investment and very little risk.
+Public funding platforms allow you to raise money without prior investment and very little risk.
 Although it might seem a good idea, it’s important to note that crowdfunding works best for niche products and ideas, something that inherently has a very passionate following.

 Cash flow funding

 One of the newly risen trends of private business funding is cash flow funding.
-There are businesses specifically designed to help your business out by securing its cash flow and managing invoices.
+Businesses are specifically designed to help your business out by securing its cash flow and managing invoices.
 These companies can help a startup in many ways, and it’s probably the safest bet for an entrepreneur looking to secure funds and launch their business quickly.